-2.3 CMS
+2.4 CMS

-The Centers for Medicare & Medicaid Services is a federal agency within the Department of Health and Human Services.
+The Centers for Medicare & Medicaid Services (CMS) is an agency within the US Department of Health & Human Services responsible for administration of several key federal health care programs.
 The CMS administers the Medicare program and works in partnership with state governments to administer Medicaid, the State Children's Health Insurance Program and health insurance portability standards.

 Among other things, the CMS also oversees the administrative simplification standards from the Health Insurance Portability and Accountability Act of 1996 (HIPAA), quality standards in long-term care facilities, and clinical laboratory quality standards under the Clinical Laboratory Improvement Amendments.
-The CMS employs about 4,100 people and has 10 regional offices throughout the US.[3]
+The CMS employs about 4,100 people and has 10 regional offices throughout the US.
+[3]

-2.3.1 Medicare is a health insurance program for:
+2.4.1 Medicare is a health insurance program for: